Privacy

 Recourse, Enforcement and Liability

-Quickture's participation in the EU-U.S. DPF, UK Extension, and Swiss-U.S. DPF is subject to investigation and enforcement by the Federal Trade Commission.
+Quickture’s participation in the EU-U.S. DPF, UK Extension, and Swiss-U.S. DPF is subject to investigation and enforcement by the Federal Trade Commission.
+As described in the “Your Choices and Control Over Your Data” section above, we provide clear mechanisms for you to control how your personal data is used and shared.

 In compliance with the DPF Principles, Quickture commits to resolve complaints about our collection or use of your personal information through the following recourse mechanisms: